shetyeanuja/SolveIt/README.md

 # SolveIt

-It asks simple add, subtract, multiply questions randomly and waits for user's voice, and tells if correct or incorrect.
+It asks to simply add, subtract, multiply random numbers and waits for user's voice and tells if correct or incorrect.
 After 10 questions, it tells the score.